irtiza7/gift-token-generation-api/README.md

 # Gift-Token-Generator-And-Redeemer
 You can use this API to generate required number of unique tokens for the clients and also redeem them.
+The API used NanoID as tokens, which takes less space in the storage as compared to UUID.
 ___
 * ## Requirements
 * #### [Node v14.20.0](https://www.stewright.me/2021/03/install-nodejs-14-on-ubuntu-20-04/)